Registering for classes

 Register for classes: Student are assigned specific registration appointment times.
 These can be viewed in myBarnard.
 When you are successfully registered for a class, it will change from yellow to green on your class schedule in Student Planning.

 Be sure to register for enough, but not too many credits: Students can take a maximum of 19 credits each semester.
-Students may add four additional credits (up to 23 total) during early registration and the “shopping period,” but an adviser must grant approval for a student to remain above 19 credits permanently.
+Students may request additional credits during the shopping period in September and January.
+An adviser must grant approval for a student to take more than 19 credits.

 Finalize your schedule by the registration deadline: Students can add and drop classes online through the second Friday of the semester.

 In a given semester, the maximum number of credits a student may take is 19 credits.
-Students may add four additional credits (up to 23 total) in a given semester during early registration.
-A student’s advisor must grant approval for the student to remain above 19 credits for the semester.
+A student’s advisor must grant approval for the student to take more than 19 credits for the semester.

 Students who are registered with CARDS and need to take fewer than 12 credits (for students living on campus and students on F-1 visas) or fewer than 6 credits (for all other students) as a disability-related accommodation will need to request a Reduced Course Load through CARDS.
 Students with approved reduced course loads lower than 6 credits who are on Financial Aid should also plan to schedule a meeting with their Financial Aid counselor to discuss any applicable loan implications.

 Deadlines for dropping and withdrawing from courses are listed in the academic calendar.
 Students can add or drop courses online through the registration deadline (the second Friday of the semester).